Key takeaways

 • Thank the referring agent: Don’t forget to thank them for the referral.
 This part is instrumental in maintaining a good relationship for future referrals.
 A gift could also be a nice gesture to maintain future lead flow.

-Have you ever worked on a referral deal?
-If so, tell us about it below!
+Have you worked on a referral deal? 💬Share your experience below! ⬇️

 ×